Countdown (2019 film): Plot

 At a party, teenager Courtney is convinced by her friends to download Countdown, an app that seemingly predicts how long a user has left to live.
-Courtney is startled to see it says she only has 3 hours left to live.
+Courtney is startled to see it says she only has three hours left to live.
 After avoiding getting into a car with her drunk boyfriend Evan, Courtney receives a notification stating she has broken the "user agreement".
 Returning home, she is attacked by an unseen entity and killed as her timer reaches zero.
 At the same time, Evan crashes his car and a tree branch impales the seat where Courtney would have been sitting.

-Quinn Harris, a nurse who works at the hospital where Evan is admitted, dismisses his claims of a supernatural app, but subsequently downloads it only for it to claim that she has only two days left to live.
+Quinn Harris, a nurse who works at the hospital where Evan is admitted, dismisses his claims of a supernatural app but subsequently downloads it, only for the app to claim that she has only two days left to live.
 Evan skips his surgery and is informed he has violated the user agreement.
-He tries escaping the hospital, but is confronted by an apparition of Courtney before being killed by the entity.
+He tries escaping the hospital, but is confronted by an apparition of Courtney in a stairwell before being killed by the entity.

-When Quinn finds out that Evan has died, she checks his phone, which indicates no time left in the app.
-Concerned that she will die in the next day, Quinn declines to go out with her family.
+When Quinn finds out that Evan has died, she enters the morgue and checks his phone, which indicates no time left in the app.
+Concerned that she will die the next day, Quinn declines to go out with her family to visit her mother's grave.
 The app informs her that she has violated the user agreement.
 Shortly afterward, her boss Dr. Sullivan sexually harasses her and thwarts her attempt to report his offense to her supervisor.
 When Quinn researches the app, she finds that similar deaths have supposedly occurred involving other users, but the public generally considers them to be fake.
-She attempts to buy a new phone, but finds that Countdown has downloaded itself onto it.
+She attempts to buy a new phone but finds that Countdown has downloaded itself onto it.

-After being attacked by a demonic figure, Quinn meets a young man named Matt, whose Countdown states he will die in 18 hours.
-They learn that the user agreement is broken if the user tries changing their fate: Quinn's trip with her family and Matt taking a train ride, which they both canceled, should have resulted in their original deaths.
+After being attacked by a demonic figure in the parking lot of the cell phone store, Quinn meets a young man named Matt, whose Countdown states he will die in 18 hours.
+They learn that the user agreement is broken if the user tries changing their fate: Quinn's trip with her family, and Matt taking a train ride, which they both canceled, should have resulted in their original deaths.
 At work, Quinn learns Sullivan has tricked the staff into thinking she sexually harassed him, resulting in her suspension.
-She and Matt consult a priest named Father John, who informs them that the app is linked to a demon named Ozhin who was originally summoned by a Roma woman who told a prince when he would die.
+She and Matt consult a priest named Father John, who informs them that the app is linked to a demon named Ozhin, originally summoned by a Roma woman who told a prince when he would die.
 Cell phone salesman Derek hacks into the app code and identifies that Quinn's younger sister, Jordan, was meant to die shortly before Quinn, then adds several decades to Quinn, Jordan's, and Matt's lives.
 However, while Matt and Quinn spend the night together, the entity takes the form of Matt and attacks Quinn.
 To their shock, their countdowns, including Jordan's, reset to their original lifespans.